Ocon wins chaotic Hungarian GP, Hamilton takes F1 lead

 It was only the 24-year-old Ocon’s second podium, following a second-place finish at the Sakhir GP in Bahrain late last year.

-Ocon finished ahead of Aston Martin’s Sebastian Vettel, with Ferrari’s Carlos Sainz Jr. fourth ahead of Ocon’s teammate Fernando Alonso.
+The Alpine driver finished ahead of Aston Martin’s Sebastian Vettel, with Ferrari’s Carlos Sainz Jr. fourth ahead of Ocon’s teammate Fernando Alonso.

 “What a moment, feels so good,” Ocon said, patting his heart.
-“A big thanks to the team for the trust they are putting in me.”

 The crash in the rain was caused by Bottas, who retired as a result.

 The race restarted in absurd fashion with only Hamilton on the grid, while others were changing their tires because the track had dried.
-Hamilton had to do the same a lap later and came out in last place, a couple of spots behind Verstappen.
+Hamilton did the same a lap later and came out in last place, a couple of spots behind Verstappen.

 But a clever second tire change by Mercedes for hard tires on Lap 20 outwitted Red Bull and Hamilton moved ahead of Verstappen after he came in for new tires.